GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 subhead: >
   Trust Tokens is a new API to help combat fraud and distinguish bots from real humans, without passive tracking.
 description: >
-  Trust Tokens enable an origin to issue cryptographic tokens to a user it trusts.
+  Trust Tokens enables trust of a user in one context to be conveyed to another context, without identifying the user or linking the two identities.
+The API enables an origin to issue cryptographic tokens to a user it trusts.
 The tokens are stored by the user's browser.
 The browser can then use the tokens in other contexts to evaluate the user's authenticity.
-The Trust Token API enables trust of a user in one context to be conveyed to another context without identifying the user or linking the two identities.
-date: 2021-02-19
+date: 2021-02-28
-updated: 2021-02-19
+updated: 2021-02-28
 authors:
   - samdutton
 ---